vincentbernat/dashkiosk/README.md

     ::console
     $ npm start

+The server uses an internal bus.
+Currently, the following events are
+emitted:

+ - `display.NAME.connected` when a new display is connected
+ - `display.NAME.disconnected` when a new display is disconnected
+ - `display.NAME.dashboard` when a new dashboard should be displayed by the given display.
+ - `display.NAME.reload` when a display should reload itself
+ - `display.NAME.group` when a display should change to a new group
+ - `group.ID.dashboard` when a whole group should switch to a new dashboard

+### Database

 By default, it uses an SQLite database in the current directory.
 You can use a PostgreSQL database instead or any